7SeasLLC/FrontEnd/README.md

   - **Profile Page**
-    - Allow users to be able to send and receive messages with other users.
+    - Allow users to be able to send and receive messages with other users

-    - Allow users to be able to subscribe to other users and content tags.
+    - Allow users to be able to subscribe to other users and content tags

-    - Provide a way for users to to shedule and rsvp to future sessions.
+    - Provide a way for users to to shedule and rsvp to future sessions

-    - Allow users to remove and edit recordings.
+    - Allow users to remove and edit recordings

-    - Allow users to edit photo and username.
+    - Allow users to edit photo and username

   - **Feed Page**